What Is A ‘Statement of Affairs’?

 In “Compulsory liquidation“, the “Official Receiver”, “liquidator” or the appointed “Insolvency Practitioner” will, however, prepare the “Statement of Affair“.

-When the company enters into “Administration“, the Directors then produce the “Statement of Affairs” which then forms part of the Administrators‘ “Statement of Affairs“.
+When the company enters into “Administration“, the Directors produce the “Statement of Affairs”, which then forms part of the Administrators‘ “Statement of Affairs“.

 In a “CVA“, the “SofA” then forms a section of the Proposals to creditors.

 Failing to submit the “S of A” without a plausible explanation, the nominated person is then liable to a fine of £5,000 and a daily default fine set by the court (£500).

 Once you have completed it?